MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Introduction

 Given such limitations of the \emph{onboard} setup, we underline a critical yet under-explored \emph{offboard} setup that removes the computation constraints.
-Our offboard setting aligns well with the \emph{infrastructure} role of HD-Maps: constructing HD-Maps can and should utilize powerful data centers to maximize the fidelity of predictions, thus ensuring the safety and reliability of the virtually infinite usages of HD-Maps.
+Our offboard setting aligns well with the \emph{infrastructure} role of HD maps: constructing HD maps can and should utilize powerful data centers to maximize the fidelity of predictions, thus ensuring the safety and reliability of the virtually infinite usages of HD maps.
 By aggregating information from diverse viewpoints and enhancing consistency, our offboard generation provides a natural improvement.
 As shown in Fig.~\ref{fig:teaser_multi_view}, having multiple views of a shared region offers richer geometric and semantic cues, as well as improves the completeness of scene understanding, particularly regarding frequent occlusions in urban traffic.

-To this end, we propose a framework called {\em \ourmodelfull (\ourmodel)} that leverages information from every frame's viewpoint and generates a unified HD-Map consistent with all of them.
+With HD map construction primarily relying on vision information to infer the semantics, which is different from the previous offboard studies depending on point clouds, we are the first to explore a vision-oriented offboard perception framework to our best knowledge.
+To this end, we propose {\em \ourmodelfull (\ourmodel)} that leverages information from every frame's viewpoint and generates a unified HD map consistent with all of them.
 In contrast to the \emph{frame-centric} design in current onboard methods that merges a fixed number of frames on the input level, we propose a \emph{region-centric} design inspired by ``offboard 3D detection''~\cite{qi2021offboard} to fully utilize the data from diverse views.
-Our design connects every HD-Map region with an arbitrary number of input frames covering its area.
-The pipeline of our framework involves extracting all the HD-Map patches predicted by an off-the-shelf onboard model related to that HD-Map region, and then fusing them into the final result that agrees with all the views, as illustrated in the arrows in Fig.~\ref{fig:teaser_multi_view}.
-To give more weight to reliable frames, such as those where the target region is clearly visible, we introduce an ``\emph{uncertainty network}'' as a key component, which assigns confidence scores to onboard results and performs a weighted average of HD-Map patches guided by the confidence.
+Notably, our design can connect every HD map region with an arbitrary number of input frames covering its area.
+The pipeline of our framework involves extracting all the HD map patches predicted by an off-the-shelf onboard model related to that HD map region, and then fusing the patches into a final result that agrees with all the views, as illustrated in the arrows in Fig.~\ref{fig:teaser_multi_view}.
+To give more weight to reliable frames, such as those with a clear view of the target region, we introduce an ``\emph{uncertainty network}'' as a key component, which assigns confidence scores to onboard results and performs a weighted average of HD map patches guided by the confidence.